tabishshaikh90/Prayertime/README.markdown

 2. Use the admin panel (`admin.html`) to:
    - Set your city and country.
    - Choose a calculation method (e.g., Muslim World League).
-   - Customize audio notifications and background themes.
+   - Customize Alarm notifications and background themes.
-3. For mosque displays, run in kiosk mode for a full-screen, distraction-free experience.
+3. Run in kiosk mode for a full-screen, distraction-free experience.

 ## Contributing